bricoletc/delfies/paper/paper.md

 as new long-read and high-coverage sequencing data (of both germline and somatic cells) of eukaryotic species become increasingly available [@DTOL2022;
-@EBGP2022]. `delfies` may also be useful in other fields of research in which modified chromosomes with neo-telomeres are formed and maintained, notably cancer biology.
+@EBGP2022]. `delfies` may also be useful in other fields of research in which modified chromosomes with neo-telomeres are formed and maintained, such as cancer biology.

 # Acknowledgements